Brainrot is a slang term used to describe the modern mental health phenomenon of the fatigue and burnout caused by consuming too much digital media.

 • Negative impact on real-world responsibilities and relationships

-Brainrot isn’t formally defined in the DSM-5, but it shares traits with many things that are, like PSMU and IAD.
+Brainrot isn’t formally defined in the DSM-5, but it shares traits with recognized behavioral disorders like IAD and PSMU.
 It affects mental health, attention, and emotional well-being in many of the same ways.

 Why Are Young People More Vulnerable?